 - Push/pull the reel until bracket (B) lines up with the aft set of holes in the reel arm (C).
-Desire tell the formula and holes (A) and a sum the - 5.
+Deinstell the four puts and holts (A) and acquire the - 5.
 Reinstall the four nuts and bolts (A) and secure the cylinder bracket (B) to the reel arm at the new position.